 Our Next Quantum Leap In Regnerative Medicine

 We believe the use of growth factors has taken our practice to the next quantum leap.
-We have been using growth factors to enhance our results with our stem cell and PRP treatments for some time now.
-Growth factors are signaling molecules that are typically secreted at the site of repair by many different cell types including platelets, stem cells and fibroblasts.
+We have been using growth factors to enhance our results with our regenerative cell and PRP treatments for some time now.
+Growth factors are signaling molecules that are typically secreted at the site of repair by many different cell types including platelets, regenerative cells and fibroblasts.
 These growth factors bind to the cell membrane and start the cascade of DNA synthesis, mitosis and cell repair.
-Some of these growth factors effect the stem cell environment or as it is sometimes called the “stem cell niche”.
-It will make the environment much more favorable to the various stem cells.
+Some of these growth factors effect the regenerative cell environment or as it is sometimes called the “regenerative cell niche”.
+It will make the environment much more favorable to the various regenerative cells.

 The technical term for the various growth factors is cytokines.
 Cytokines—from the Greek cyto- (“cell”) and kinos (“movement”)—are tiny cell-signaling protein molecules secreted by various cells.
 Constituting a category of signaling molecules utilized widely in intercellular communication, cytokines may be classified as peptides, proteins, or glycoproteins.
 You might think of the cytokines as the bodies mobile phone system.
 They can be the difference between success and failure.
 Cytokine imbalance is responsible for most disease processes.